 eResearch is 21st century discovery through the application of advanced computing and IT.
-We partner with research groups to accelerate and transform knowledge, connecting them to the most appropriate hardware, software and services.
+The centre partners with research groups to accelerate and transform knowledge, connecting them to the most appropriate hardware, software and services.

-MeRC is now globally renown.
-It is the trusted custodian of the Institution's fuel for research (computing, enduring data & digital transformation capability).
-It has grown in consumption at 75-85% CAGR.
-Its revenue has grown at $1m/yr over a 10yr period (approximately $15m/yr).
+In practice the centre is the trusted custodian of the Institution's computing fuel for research (processing power, enduring data & digital transformation capability).
+I have pioneered an operating model that achieves flat-lined expenditure and very high user satisfaction, despite a sustained 75-85% CAGR demand in consumption growth.
 It has over 2000 users / Chief Investigators, and these users provide for and estimated 100,000 other researchers.
-Our group is ISO9001 certified, centred primarily on operating devops shared services, alignment with the institutional ecosystem and delivering co-designed projects.
+It is ISO9001 certified, centred primarily on operating devops shared services, alignment with the institutional ecosystem and delivering co-designed projects.

-As Deputy Director my primary roles are driving vision, oversight of approximately half the initiatives (the fabric for digital infrastructure, cloud and the research data lifecycle strategies), coaching our next generation of leaders, implementation of business-led digital governance, and our financial accountability.
+As Deputy Director my primary roles are driving vision, direct responsibility for half the initiatives (the fabric for digital infrastructure, cloud and the research data lifecycle strategies), coaching our next generation of leaders, implementation of business-led digital governance, and our financial accountability.

-Partnering with a national facility - Australia's Research Cloud
+Partnering with a national facility - th Nectar Research Cloud

 Nectar was established in 2009 by the Australian Government as part of the Super Science initiative.
 An outcome of Nectar is the Research Cloud, a distributed research infrastructure providing Australia’s research community with fast & interactive access to computing infrastructure, software, and data.
 It is a powerful platform for collaboration.
 Its "cloud age" self-service model allows researchers to store, access, and analyse their own data at any time, create dedicated virtual servers on demand, and collaborate with others from their desktop in a fast and efficient way.

-When the Research Cloud started, cloud computing had now uptake within the Australian research community.
-It has since grown to over 8000 concurrent instances / 50,000 concurrent virtual cores, over 18,000 unique users, 10 physical sites / 12 tenant organisations, and flavours tuned to both research need & effective bin-packing.
-Key to the Research Cloud's success is the ambidextrous nature of site-specific hardware & business models, and Core Services as the establishment of OpenStack best-practices and the co-operation of those best-practices.
+The first era of the Research Cloud initiative has been outstandingly successful at its core remit: to accelerate the collaboration of Australian researchers.
+It has since grown to over 8000 concurrent instances / 50,000 concurrent virtual cores, 10 physical sites / 12 tenant organisations, and flavours tuned to both research need & effective bin-packing.
+Most pertinently, it has transformed over 18,000 researchers to the cloud.
+Key to the Research Cloud's success is the ambidextrous nature of site-specific hardware & business models (marketplace of wholesalers), and Core Services as the establishment of OpenStack best-practices and the co-operation of those best-practices.

-I successfully bid for a node to be hosted by Monash University (R@CMon) at its inception, and recently re-bid for its refresh.
-In both instances our commitment was to push what is technically possible - back in 2013: Graphics Processing Units (GPUs) and High Performance Computing (HPC) interconnects to virtualise data-centric HPC, and in 2019: Data Processing Units (DPUs) / SmartNICs for security in 2019).
-I am the longest serving member of the Research Cloud's Steering Committee.
+I successfully bid for a node to be hosted by Monash University (R@CMon) at its inception, and successfully re-bidded for its refresh.
+In both instances my approach has been to re-define what is technically possible.
+In 2013: introduce Graphics Processing Units (GPUs) and High Performance Computing (HPC) interconnects to virtualise data-centric HPC.
+In 2019: introduce Data Processing Units (DPUs) / SmartNICs for security everywhere.

 Pioneering cloud & HPC into the data processing era

-I positioned the eResearch Centre as an early adopter of Mellanox's ConnectX NICs.
-Mellanox had decided to promulgate RDMA, originally applied to Infiniband for HPC, to Ethernet for clouds.
+Positioned the eResearch Centre as an early adopter of Mellanox's ConnectX NICs, based on a technology (RDMA) that dominates in the HPC market, but re-cast for general computing.
 We produced the global first reference implementation of ConnectX for societally relevant use cases, launching at OpenStack Summit Tokyo 2015.
-ConnectX now 70% makes share for NICs above 10GbE.
+By 2019 ConnectX is 70% of market share (for NICs above 10GbE).

 Scaling out security and data governance to 1000s of applications

-Partnered with our CISO and Bugcrowd on a crowdsourced approach to identifying vulnerabilities in our ecosystem of hundreds of advanced research-led digital systems.
+Partnered with our CISO and the Australian global start-up Bugcrowd on a crowdsourced approach to identifying vulnerabilities in our ecosystem of hundreds of advanced research-led digital systems.
 Introduced the business processes to scale out behaviour change in our researcher community to pro-actively participate and respond to these vulnerabilities.
 Case Study: Monash University Leverages bugcrowd for improved security visibility and continuous assurance, 2021.